sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ```

-The second method is to add a profile to a service's subscribers.
-You can follow the steps in the right panel to perform this action.

 ## Deleting Subscriptions

 ### Deleting a service subscription for a specific profile

+This is a three-steps procedure.

+1. Retrieve the subscriptions URL for the desired profile.
+1. Perform a GET request on the subscriptions URL.
+1. Perform a DELETE request on the desired service URL.

+If the delete request is successful, the response status is 204 No Content.

->The sample payloads below show how to unsubscribe a profil from a service.
-<br/>First perform a GET request to retrieve the profile.
+The sample payloads below show how to unsubscribe a profil from a service.
+First perform a GET request to retrieve the profile.

 ```